-This salad can be enjoyed as a side dish, or even on its own, as it is very filling.
+This salad can be enjoyed as a side dish or appetizer, or even on its own, as it is very filling.
 Because quite a lot of mayonnaise is added, the sharp taste of lemon and will restore the balance, so not to be omitted.
-Also, very important to add mustard too.
-Mum never buys ready-made mayonnaise, but makes it herself using boiled egg yolks, raw egg yolks, salt and vegetable oil.

 Now, I like cooking and stuff, but I can’t be bothered with homemade mayo, hence why I go for the store-bought version.
 Which is safer, since it’s pasteurized, raw eggs should be avoided if they do not come from a reliable source.